 Boston Terrier puppies are quite the individuals.
 They can be silly and playful, calm and majestic, or alert and protective.
 Although each Boston Terrier puppy their own personality, there is one thing they all have in common: they are downright charming.
 If you are thinking about going to a shelter or a rescue for your own Boston Terrier puppy, here are some fun facts to know about the breed.

 1. They are American through and through

 While many breeds can be traced back to ancient times, the Boston Terrier is a relatively new breed that was created in the United States.
 In fact, the Boston Terrier is the first official breed that was created in the U.S. They were originally bred for dog-fighting and were much larger, clocking in around 45 pounds.
-After dog friendly was outlawed, the aggressive dogs became the much smaller, dapper pets we know now.
+After dog fighting was outlawed, the aggressive dogs became the much smaller, dapper pets we know now.

 2. They are a sensitive breed

 Snorting.
 Awkward toots.
 Wheezes.
-These are some things to expect once your Boston Terrier puppy grows up.
+These are some things to expect as your Boston Terrier puppy grows up.
 Boston Terriers can be prone to respiratory problems due to their small, smushed faces.
-The gassiness has to come from one of the Boston Terrier’s forefathers, the American Bulldog.
+The gassy-ness has to come from one of the Boston Terrier’s forefathers, the American Bulldog.
 Luckily, Boston Terrier puppies are only around five pounds at the eight week mark, so the toots won’t be too ferocious at the beginning, and by the time they get older, you will love them too much to care about the stink.

 4. They can be great guard dogs